 You might be wondering why you would want to create alt text on Instagram for your images.

-As mentioned above, with 1.3 billion visually impaired people worldwide, adding alt text opens your account and business to more potential followers and customers so you can grow your community online.
+As mentioned above, with 1.3 billion visually impaired people worldwide, adding alt text gives you the opportunity to grow an inclusive community.

 And if you choose not to write alt text, Instagram will generate its own alt text by using machine learning software.
 In other words, do you want a machine to try and describe what your image is about (and potentially get it wrong), or would you prefer to spend an extra 10 seconds on your photos and add the alt text in manually?

-For example, if you are a food blogger, adding the alt text “Spaghetti with meatballs and garlic bread” to your image (if that’s what it’s a picture of) will let Google and other search engines know to place your image in the search results when someone searches for something like “spaghetti with meatballs”.
+For example, if you are a food blogger, adding the alt text “spaghetti with meatballs and garlic bread” to your image (if that’s what it’s a picture of) will tell Instagram that your photo is of spaghetti.
+Now, if someone searches for “Italian dinner ideas” your picture may just show up!

 If your images are consistently showing up in search, you’ll be able to drive more traffic and followers to your account.